nazarhktwitch/PvPBoosted/README.md

 # PvPBoosted
-This is official issues repository for modpack PvPBoosted
+Welcome to the official issues repository for the **PvPBoosted** modpack!

-You can get it [here(https://modrinth.com/modpack/pvpboosted])
+Download the modpack here: [PvPBoosted on Modrinth](https://modrinth.com/modpack/pvpboosted).

+Report bugs, suggest features, or contribute to making PvPBoosted even better!